TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/MinimalDesign/Index.rst

 illustration of the minimum required templating steps.

-For this minimal design, in a TYPO3 CMS backend, create a standard page named :aspect:`Minimal design` just under (inside) the page tree TYPO3 logo container.
+For this minimal design, in a TYPO3 CMS backend, create a standard page named :name:`Minimal design` just under (inside) the page tree TYPO3 logo container.
 On this standard page, create a new TypoScript template record.
 Give the new TypoScript template a title, and make it a rootlevel template, but do not include any static templates.